Ming-Shu/Writing-YAML-to-a-File-in-Python/README.md

 python version :3.6.9

-We caninstall the ' PyYAML'
+We can install the ' PyYAML'

 Run the command: